Three people stabbed in Glasgow after Celtic vs Rangers match

 Three people have been treated for stab wounds after a brawl believed to be between Celtic and Rangers fans following the Glasgow derby.

-One person is said to in a serious condition in hospital following the fight which broke out in the Merchant City area around 5pm.
+One person is said to be in a serious condition in hospital following the fight which broke out in the Merchant City area around 5pm on Sunday.

 The incident in the city centre came hours after a fiery Old Firm game which Celtic won 2-1.